Blue straggler

-A blue straggler is a main-sequence star in an open or globular cluster that is more luminous and bluer than stars at the main sequence turnoff point for the cluster.
+A blue straggler is a type of star that is more luminous and bluer than expected.
+Typically identified in a stellar cluster, they have a higher effective temperature than the main sequence turnoff point for the cluster, where ordinary stars begin to evolve towards the red giant branch.
 Blue stragglers were first discovered by Allan Sandage in 1953 while performing photometry of the stars in the globular cluster M3.

+Description

 Standard theories of stellar evolution hold that the position of a star on the Hertzsprung–Russell diagram should be determined almost entirely by the initial mass of the star and its age.
 In a cluster, stars all formed at approximately the same time, and thus in an H–R diagram for a cluster, all stars should lie along a clearly defined curve set by the age of the cluster, with the positions of individual stars on that curve determined solely by their initial mass.
 With masses two to three times that of the rest of the main-sequence cluster stars, blue stragglers seem to be exceptions to this rule.
 The resolution of this problem is likely related to interactions between two or more stars in the dense confines of the clusters in which blue stragglers are found.
 Blue stragglers are also found among field stars, although their detection is more difficult to disentangle from genuine massive main sequence stars.
 Field blue stragglers can however be identified in the Galactic halo, since all surviving main sequence stars are low mass.